Hives and psoriasis are skin conditions that may be confused with one another.

 - eating a healthy, balanced diet free from foods that serve as triggers

 Anyone can get hives or psoriasis.
-Both conditions impact men and women of all ages, including children.
-According to the Mayo Clinic, hives affect women twice as often as men.
+Both conditions impact children as well as men and women of all ages.

 If you have food allergies, sensitive skin, or you’re under a lot of stress, you have an increased risk of developing hives.

 You have a higher risk of developing psoriasis if any of the following apply:

 - you have a family history of psoriasis